tomcam/least-github-pages/docs/markdown-links.md

-# Creating Markdown links to other pages on your site
+# Create Markdown links to other pages on your site

 Start with a simple `README.md`: